altocodenl/cell/readme.md

 A bit messy, but quite compact!
 There's a few things that are worth noting about the text representation above:

 - There is a single line per simple value.
-- The paths of complex values are to the left and they expand to the right, for example: `users 1 name`.
+- The paths of multiple values go from left to right, for example: `users 1 name`, `users 1 age`.
+- The value is the rightmost element in each line.

 If you don't like the repetition of the above representation, you can use empty spaces to represent what you omit (**abridged text format**):